DavidWu421/DavidWu421.github.io/_pages/research.md

 ## Quasinormal Modes

 The ringdown portion of the gravitational wave signal from a black hole binary is a unique probe for the strong-field regime of gravity.
 In the linear regime, ringdown can be modeled as a sum of damped sinusoids.
 The resulting signal is then normally expressed as $$\sum_{\ell m n} A_{\ell m n}e^{-i \omega_{\ell m n} t}$$ where $\omega_{\ell m n}$ is complex.
 The real part encodes the oscillation frequency of the QNM, while the imaginary part encodes the decay rate.
+The actual values of the QNMs are very specific, determined directly from the spin $\chi$ and mass $M$ of the remnant black hole from the BBH merger.
+This allows for so called "black hole spectroscopy" where one can determine the mass and spin of the remnant from its QNM spectrum.
+Because the QNMs are so specific, deviations from these GR QNMs can indications of deviations from GR.
+Looking for deviations from GR in rindown can be supplemented by the calculation of QNMs in beyond GR theories, which is one of the focuses of my work.

 ---